-The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Costa Rica: Michael Kaye and Natalie Ewing of Costa Rica Expeditions.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Costa Rica: Natalie Ewing of Costa Rica Expeditions.

 Where to Stay and Eat